IRONSTONE TRADE -

 Messrs Shemelds Taylor, W C Longstaffe, Noah House and Richard Brader withdrew.

-Summary conviction of William Ward, George Fawcett and John Taylor all of the township of Skelton drivers for maliciously damaging grass growing in fields belonging to John Thomas Wharton esquire and
+Summary conviction of William Ward, George Fawcett and John Taylor all of the township of Skelton Horse-drivers for maliciously damaging grass growing in fields belonging to John Thomas Wharton esquire and

 occupier by Henry Robinson at Skelton.

-containing two and a half tons of gunpowder, was being conveyed by rail to the mines.
+A gunpowder van, containing two and a half tons of gunpowder, was being conveyed by rail to the Mines.

 Over this siding at a height of some 8 to 9 feet were pipes connecting the boiler with the engine in the engine house.